Home » Reviews » Marathon Review: Just getting started

 Prime abilities are essentially your ultimate, offering powerful, class defining effects on a long cooldown.
 Think smoke walls and enemy detection – things that can change the tide of a battle when used well.
 Tactical abilities on the other hand are your bread and butter, providing utility such as a grappling hook or invisibility.

 At launch each of the six shells feels distinct and broadly useful, though not all are created equal.
 Sweaty players have already gravitated heavily to Recon – a shell with one of the strongest Prime abilities.
-She has the enemy detection Prime mentioned previously, but crucially she also the direct counter to that.
+She has the enemy detection Prime mentioned previously, but crucially she also has the direct counter to that.
 One of her passive traits alerts you when an enemy Recon has pinged you, meaning you’re not likely to be caught unawares.

 Otherwise, most of the other shells feel good, and have a role within a three-man team.
 Destroyers are both the tank and a heavy damage dealer, Assassins can cut up teams on a flank or retreat to revive once danger passes and the Thief can cause mayhem with her loot-stealing drone.
 Triage, the medic shell, feels a little out of place though.
 While useful on paper – he has drones that provide healing and can revive a fully dead player from a considerable range – he just doesn’t have a place within the game’s moment-to-moment gameplay.
 By far the worst launch shell though is the Vandal.
 Many players have gravitated to her immediately as the e-girl uwu shell, but sadly the utility she provides both herself and the team is severely underwhelming by comparison.

 Visually, Marathon features some stunning highs and some hellish lows.
 The design language itself is robust.
 Take for instance the weapons and the UESC bots, both blocky and spartan in their style, suggesting at their connection.
-These are instruments made for destruction and death, and they their cues appropriately.
+These are instruments made for destruction and death, and they take their cues appropriately.
 In contrast, buildings and healing items are smooth and made of flowing designs.

 Appropriately, the Runner shells are the combination of both.
 Their bodies are a blend of soft, long lines contrasted with sharp edges to hint, subconsciously, that you’re playing as someone who cuts the line between those two worlds.